-Three months ended March 31

-2013 2012 % Change % Change at constant currency

-Revenues (millions) \$ 401 \$ 397 1% 1%

-RTMs (millions) 11,009 11,581 (5%) (5%)

-Revenue/RTM (cents) 3.64 3.43 6% 6%
+1 Three months e ended June 30 S ix months er nded June 30 2013 2012 % Change % Change at constant currency 2013 2012 % Change % Change at constant currency Revenues (millions) \$ 383 \$ 366 5% 4% \$ 784 763 3% 2% RTMs (millions) 10,442 10,616 (2% (2%) (2%) 21,451 22,197 (3%) (3%) Revenue/RTM (cents) 3.67 3.45 6% 6% 3.65 3.44 6% 6%

-The grain and fertilizers commodity group depends primarily on crops grown and fertilizers processed in western Canada and the U.S. Midwest.
+The grain and fertilizers commodity group depends primarily on crops grown and fertilizers processed in western Canada and the U.S. midwest.
 The grain segment consists of three primary segments: food grains (mainly wheat, oats and malting barley), feed grains and feed grain products (including feed barley, feed wheat, peas, corn, ethanol and dried distillers grains), and oilseeds and oilseed products (primarily canola seed, oil and meal, and soybeans).
 Production of grain varies considerably from year to year, affected primarily by weather conditions, seeded and harvested acreage, the mix of grains produced and crop yields.
 Grain exports are sensitive to the size and quality of the crop produced, international market conditions and foreign government policy.
 The majority of grain produced in western Canada and moved by CN is exported via the ports of Vancouver, Prince Rupert and Thunder Bay.
 Certain of these rail movements are subject to government regulation and to a revenue cap, which effectively establishes a maximum revenue entitlement that railways can earn.
-In the U.S., grain grown in Illinois and lowa is exported as well as transported to domestic processing facilities and feed markets.
-The Company also serves major producers of potash in Canada, as well as producers of ammonium nitrate, urea and other fertilizers across Canada and the U.S. For the quarter ended March 31, 2013, revenues for this commodity group increased by \$4 million, or 1%, when compared to the same period in 2012.
-The increase was mainly due to freight rate increases; greater volumes of potash for offshore export; strong domestic demand for fertilizers; and higher volumes of export soybeans, peas and lentils.
-These factors were partly offset by lower volumes of Canadian wheat for export and canola.
-Revenue per revenue ton mile increased by 6% in the first quarter of 2013, when compared to 2012, mainly due to freight rate increases and a decrease in the average length of haul.
+In the U.S., grain grown in Illinois and Iowa is exported as well as transported to domestic processing facilities and feed markets.
+The Company also serves major producers of potash in Canada, as well as producers of ammonium nitrate, urea and other fertilizers across Canada and the U.S. Revenues for this commodity group increased by \$17 million, or 5%, in the second quarter and \$21 million, or 3%, in the first half of 2013 when compared to the same periods in 2012.
+The increases in both the second quarter and first half of 2013 were mainly due to freight rate increases; and greater volumes of potash for offshore export, higher volumes of export peas and lentils, and strong domestic demand for fertilizers.
+These factors were partly offset by lower volumes of Canadian wheat for export, and lower volumes of canola, corn, canola oil, and barley.
+Revenue per revenue ton mile increased by 6% in both the second guarter and first half of 2013 when compared to the same periods in 2012, mainly due to freight rate increases.